 Divorces are either contested or uncontested.
 Parties that are able to agree on the terms of their divorce can pursue an uncontested divorce, which may be less acrimonious, less expensive and less time-consuming than a contested divorce.

 Contested divorces are more appropriate when the parties do not agree on most issues.
 When attorney Mavrides represents clients, she fights for their rights and works to ensure that their rights are protected throughout the process.
 Click here to read more about the divorce litigation process in Massachusetts.

-Fault Versus No Fault Divorce
+Fault vs. No Fault Divorce

-Receiving a Second Opinion on Your Divorce Matters
+Receiving a Second Opinion on Your Divorce Matters.

-Quincy Divorce Attorneys • Boston Divorce Attorneys
+Boston Divorce Attorneys